Tricity Derby

-The first meeting between the two clubs was in 1964, and has been contested a total of 41 times since then.
+The first meeting between the two clubs was in 1964, and has been contested a total of 45 times since then.
 Despite both teams having featured in the Ekstraklasa throughout their history, the first meeting between the two teams in the top flight happened in 2008.
-Lechia have been the most successful of the two teams, winning 17 of the contests compared to Arka's 11.
+Lechia have been the more successful of the two teams, winning 17 of the contests compared to Arka's 12.